 GDP Growth Rate in Philippines averaged 1.15 percent from 1998 until 2022, reaching an all time high of 7.90 percent in the third quarter of 2020 and a record low of -15.30 percent in the second quarter of 2020.
 This page provides - Philippines GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-GDP Growth Rate in Philippines is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Philippines GDP Growth Rate is projected to trend around 2.00 percent in 2022, according to our econometric models.
+GDP Growth Rate in Philippines is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines GDP Growth Rate is projected to trend around 1.70 percent in 2023 and 2.00 percent in 2024, according to our econometric models.